 Following is a summary of the material changes proposed to be made to the 1998 Plan.
-The following summary of material changes is qualified in its entirety by reference to the 1998 Plan, a copy of which is attached as Appendix C.
+The following summary of material changes is qualified in its entirety by reference to the 1998 Plan, as proposed to be amended, a copy of which is attached as Appendix C.